NobertoFerreiraFilho/NobertoFerreiraFilho/README.md

 ![ReactJs](https://img.shields.io/badge/ReactJs-black?logo=react)

 - 🔭 I’m currently working on improving my coding skills!
-- 🌱 I’m currently learning Javascript and REACT.Js ...
-Next step, Typescript(not started) and Redux.
+- 🌱 I’m currently practicing Javascript so i can advance to REACT.Js/Next.Js ...
+Next step, Typescript(not started).
-- 👯 I’m looking to collaborate on ReactJS Projects
+- 👯 I’m looking foward to collaborate on ReactJS Projects
-- 🤔 I’m looking for help with React.Js good practices.
+- 🤔 I’m looking for help with Javascript and React.Js basic concept and good practices.
 So, feel free to explore my projects and tell what I could've done better!
 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/nobertofilho)**